Charity Lamb: Murder of Nathaniel Lamb

 On May 13, 1854, while the Lamb family was seated around the table for dinner in their cabin, Charity struck her husband Nathaniel twice with an axe to the back of his head.
 Nathaniel fell to the floor, and Charity ran out of the home.
 She later was found smoking a pipe at a neighbor's cabin around 0.5 mi away.
 She told the constable that she "did not mean to kill the critter, … only intended to stun him."
 She was branded "a monster" by the local newspapers, which praised Nathaniel as "an industrious and quiet citizen, and had a good claim, which he had improved considerably with his own hands."
 (Note: For "a good claim" see land claim.)

-Nathaniel would die a week later, and an autopsy was performed.
+Nathaniel died a week later, and an autopsy was performed.
 Nathaniel's body was taken to the local church, which also assumed custody of the children.
 Rumor began to circulate that Charity and her 17-year-old daughter Mary Ann had been seduced by a drifter named Collins, with whom they were to escape to California, and that it was in pursuit of this end that the murder had been committed.
 (Note: According to information reported in the trial, Nathaniel had discovered a letter to Collins, which Mary Ann had hidden in "her bosom".
 After which either Charity or Mary Ann took the letter from Nathaniel and destroyed it.)

 Two months after Nathaniel's death on May 10, indictments were issued for both Charity and her teenage daughter.